ktychn/cse15l-lab-reports/Report1.md

 * No arguments:
 ![Image](cdNoDir.png)
 The working directory was /home when the command was run.
+Since there was no argument given, the directory is changed to /home.
+Because the working directory was /home already when the command was run, there is no output and the terminal still displays [user@sahara ~].
+Running `cd` with no arguments changes the directory to the root directory, which is /home.
-There was no output when `cd` was run because no directory was provided as input, so the terminal still displays [user@sahara ~], or /home, as the working directory in the next line, and nothing was printed.
-The lack of output is not an error since you wouldn't expect there to be any changes to the working directory when no arguments were input.
+OLD: There was no output when `cd` was run because no directory was provided as input, so the terminal still displays [user@sahara ~], or /home, as the working directory in the next line, and nothing was printed.
+The lack of output is not an error since you wouldn't expect there to be any changes to the working directory.

 * Path to a directory:
 ![Image](cdDir.png)